 JANE MCADAM FREUD

-Most often recognised for her sculptures, Freud’s work features prominently in the permanent collections of museums and galleries around the world, including the Victoria & Albert Museum (London), National Gallery archives (London), and The Brooklyn Museum, in New York.
-The British Museum made their first acquisition in 1979 while she was still a student at the Central.
+Most often recognised for her sculptures, Freud’s work features prominently in the permanent collections of museums and galleries around the world, including the Victoria & Albert Museum, London, the National Gallery Archive, London, and The Brooklyn Museum, New York.
+The British Museum made their first acquisition in 1979 while she was still a student at Central Saint Martins.

-The artist is currently an associate lecturer at Central St Martins, regularly teaches at a number of other institutions in London too.
-Her study of Sigmund Freud’s psychoanalysis has resulted in a number of colourations with psychoanalytic societies and centres in New York and Beverly Hills, an interest, which continues to inform her practice.
-Jane’s work frequently finds inspiration from the rich source of her own family background, referencing both the remarkable collection of antiquities and sculptural objects collected by her grandfather and the cultural legacy of Freudian psychoanalysis which has had a profound and lasting effect on contemporary psyche.
+The artist was an associate lecturer at Central Saint Martins, and regularly taught at a number of other institutions in London.
+Her study of Sigmund Freud’s psychoanalysis resulted in a number of colourations with psychoanalytic societies and centres in New York and Beverly Hills.
+Freud's work draws from the rich source of her own family background, referencing both the remarkable collection of antiquities and sculptural objects collected by her grandfather and the cultural legacy of Freudian psychoanalysis which has had a profound and lasting effect on the contemporary psyche.